heytulsiprasad/alert-me-google-meet/README.md

 This is a pet project I made to know how Chrome extensions work (which proved to be very valuable 😅).
 You can use it at your own risk, as if you get caught while slacking off at work meetings, I won't be held responsible.

-## When is this going to be live?

-Sure, I'll probably test it a bit more on large meet rooms.
-I'm planning to roll out a intro video on how to use it, let's see how that goes.

-I'll also have to submit it for verification to chrome web store so let's say give or take 3-4 days.

-## Can I test it?

-Absolutely.
-I'd love you to do it.
-I'll share steps how you can install this now.
-Make sure to create issues if you come across any bugs, its always better to discuss tech in public.

 ## How to install the latest version?

 First off, download `alert-me-v0.1.0.zip` asset from the [releases](https://github.com/heytulsiprasad/alert-me-google-meet/releases) section.